 4. Indoor puppy training: Stop Your Puppy from Chewing Things

-How often should I train my dog each week to see progress?
+How often should I train my dog each week for effective obedience?

 Most experts recommend training your dog at least three to four times a week, with sessions lasting around 20-30 minutes.
-Consistency is key, so try to schedule training sessions at the same times daily or weekly.
-For more advanced tricks, increase the frequency or duration gradually, ensuring your dog remains engaged without becoming overwhelmed.
-Track your dog's progress and adjust the schedule as needed to maintain steady improvement.
+Consistency is key, so sticking to a regular schedule helps your dog learn faster.
+For more advanced tricks, increase sessions gradually to five or six times per week, always keeping training positive and engaging.
+Avoid long, infrequent sessions that can cause frustration or boredom.